wtsi-hgi/wes-qc/docs/wxs-qc_setup.md

 in the `scripts` folder.

 * `hlrun_local` - runs the Python script via `spark-submit`.
-* `hlrun_remote` - runs the code on the Spark cluster form your local machine.
+* `hlrun_remote` - runs the code on the Spark cluster from your local machine.
   It performs a series of operations:
   * Syncs the codebase to the remote cluster, defined by the environment variable `$hail_cluster`.
     The variable can contain the full host definition (`user@hostname`) or only hostname from the SSH config file.